modenaxe/msk-bone-deformation/README.md

 # Requirements and setup

 In order to use the bone deformation tool you will need to:
-1. download [OpenSim 3.3 or OpenSim 4.x](https://simtk.org/projects/opensim).
-The former is still available if you go to the `Download` page of the provided link and click on `Previous releases`, as shown in [this screenshot](https://github.com/modenaxe/3d-muscles/blob/master/images/get_osim3.3.PNG).
+1. download [OpenSim 4.1](https://simtk.org/projects/opensim) or more recent.
+OpenSim 3.3 is also supported (still available if you go to the `Download` page of the provided link and click on `Previous releases`, as shown in [this screenshot](https://github.com/modenaxe/3d-muscles/blob/master/images/get_osim3.3.PNG)).
 2. have MATLAB installed in your machine.
 The development of the paper was done using R2020a.
 3. set up the OpenSim API (Application User Interface) for MATLAB.
 Please refer to the OpenSim [documentation](https://simtk-confluence.stanford.edu/display/OpenSim/Scripting+with+Matlab).

-The tool should be able to detect your installed OpenSim API version and maintained compatibility with OpenSim v3.3.
+The tool should be able to detect the version of your installed OpenSim API automatically.

 # How to use the bone deformation tool